Phenylethylamine Affects Mood and Behavior

 An article published in the American Journal of Psychiatry reported that PEA or 2-phenylethylamine has the ability to modulate behavior.
-It explained that depression among subject patients could be due to lack of PEA content in the brain and that laboratory experiments showed that increasing the amount of phenylethylamine in the brain is responsible for the euphoria experienced when taking marijuana or the therapeutic effect after taking antidepressant medications.
+It explained that depression experienced by subject patients could be due to lack of PEA content in the brain and that laboratory experiments showed that increasing the amount of phenylethylamine in the brain causes the euphoria when taking marijuana or the therapeutic effect after taking antidepressant medications.

 Phenylethylamine and amphetamine